varnerlab/GRNSimKit/docs/index.md

 This will install GRNSimKit and other all required packages.

 ### How we solve a GRN system of equations?
 GRNSimKit supports multiple solution modes for a system of GRN equations.
+[Checkout the solution routines](/solve/index.md)